If you are tempted by Black Friday deals, think about what you really want and need in your life.

 The thrill of your one day deal will wear off much faster than the side effects that go with it.
-According to http://stayintheblackfriday.com, 133.7 million people shopped on Black Friday weekend last year (that’s 57% of American Adults).
+According to http://stayintheblackfriday.com, 133.7 million people shopped on Black Friday weekend in 2014 (that’s 57% of American Adults).
 They spent $50.9 Billion (to put this in perspective, it would cost the government $20 billion to end homelessness).

 If that’s not shocking enough, check out this statistic from Simple Dollar, “As of early 2015, the total outstanding consumer debt in the U.S. has risen to $3.34 trillion.
 That figure includes car loans, credit card debt, personal loans, and student loan debt — but not mortgage debt.
 (That would add another $8 trillion to the pile.)”

 With these numbers, cutting back is not an option.
 It’s time for a full stop.
 Take a stand and think about how you really want to spend your time.
 Not just the time on Black Friday, but time you won’t have to spend paying for a bunch of stuff you won’t care about it a few months.
 Try one of these 10 better ways to do Black Friday.

 1. Digital detox.